-My friend, Tom, published his book for free.
+My friend Tom managed to self-publish his book for free.
 I, unfortunately, did not.
-In this article, I’ll reveal how he did it as well as how much I spent to arrive at the same destination — published author.
+In this article, I’ll reveal how he did it as well as how much I spent to arrive at the same destination – published author.

 Self-publishing has opened up a new world for writers.
 Anybody can publish a book for free with or without experience.
 Tom and I each used CreateSpace for our print books and Kindle Direct Publishing for the e-books.